louiscenter/your-first-choo-app/README.md

 `require()` lets us import other JavaScript files into our code. `require()` does a lot more than this, but if you're not already familiar with its concepts, for this tutorial all you need to remember is that we will use it to import `choo`, and a handful of other files we write ourselves into our application.

-We then need to create an instance of `choo` that we build our app with.
+We then need to create an instance of `choo` that we will build our app with.
 We initialize this instance using `choo()`, and then store it in the `app` variable.
-From this point onwards, when we interact with choo, it will be via `app`.
+From this point onwards, when we interact with `choo`, it will be via `app`.

-Finally, we start our application by appending it on onto the `<div>` element of the HTML page our app will run on.
+Finally, we start our application by appending it to the `<div>` element of the HTML page our app will run on.
 We do this using the `app.mount()` method that `choo` conveniently makes available to us.
 If you open the `index.html` file, you'll see there is a single `<div>` element inside `<body>`.
-This is where `app.mount()` attaches our code onto.
+This is where `app.mount()` attaches our application.

 At this point, we can take a look at what our app currently looks like.

-To do this, press the `Show` button near the top left hand corner of the window:
+To do this, press the `"🕶 Show"` button near the top left hand corner of the window:

 ![show](show.png "Screenshot of show button")

-A new browser window will open showcasing our application.
-However, as you'll see, the screen will be blank:
+Our application should appear in a new browser tab.
+However, as you'll see, the screen will be blank 😐:

 ![blank](starter-blank.png "Screenshot of blank browser")

-Our application does not yet contain any templates, or any routes.
+Our app does not yet contain any templates, nor any routes.
 This means that if we try to run our application, we will only ever see a blank page.

-Let's fix this.
+Let's fix this ☝️

 ## Building a template
 In web app development, a template often refers to a piece of code that will help us render some HTML to the screen.
 Being templates, they will render most of the same information each time, but change slightly depending on the different bits of input they receive.

 Templates are essentially functions: given some input, they will render a new output depending on what happens inside that function.

-`choo` provides another module we can import that will help us build HTML templates with "template strings", one of JavaScript's newer syntax features.
+`choo` provides another module we can import that will help us build HTML templates with ["template strings"](https://davidwalsh.name/template-literals), one of JavaScript's newer syntax features.

 Let's update the code in our `index.js` file to read the following: